igordejanovic/remark-compose/README.md

   clutter.
 That way I can concentrate on slides content.
 - I like to change my remark configuration and HTML container in one place and have it consistently applied to all my slides.
+- I like to have all output files automatically rebuilt on input change so I can see slide rendered in the browser as soon as I save input .md file.

 ## Installation